RubbaBoy/CLIPSPlugin/.junie/guidelines.md

 - Use `<project_root>/plans`
 - Create a plan in markdown format whose name is formed from the current date in YYYY-MM-DDTHH-mm format, plus a terse summarization of the `<issue_description>`, with `.md` extension

-# Features Directory

-- Use `<project_root>/features`
-- In the Features Directory, maintain a markdown file `dsl.md` with the domain specific language for steps.
-Ensure that the acceptance tests and the DSL are kept in sync.
-- Logically group the scenarios using semantically named files in Gherkin format with the `.feature` extension
-- Use the DSL to avoid variance in step definitions
-- Avoid repetitive steps, devise concise steps where possible

 # Commit Message Format

 - Create a concise title that describes the nature of the change
-- Leave a blank link, and then describe the changes, using bullet points for multiple changes.
+- Leave a blank line, and then describe the changes, using bullet points for multiple changes.
 - Avoid overly verbose descriptions or unnecessary details.

 # Reviewing the codebase